ltonetwork/ownables-sdk/README.md

 Project can be operated (including producing the builds) from the `www/` directory.
 See the `README` there for more info.

-With the build in place, only thing left is to package the Ownable.
-It should contain:
-- The `.wasm` binary found under `/pkg/ownable_bg.wasm`
-- The `.js` glue code found under `/pkg/ownable.js`
-- The `.html` template which should be under `/assets`
-- Any media files needed to for the `.html` file sources

-After compressing (zipping) the aforementioned files, the package should be importable into the Demo Wallet.
+After following the packaging instructions, the resulting package should be importable into the Demo Wallet.